Darshan-30/Final-year-project/README.md

-##Land Registration System with Blockchain
-#This work was presented at IEEE ICAECC'23 - Checkout

-#Project Description:
-This is an application of Land Registration System.
-Land registry in India as well as in many parts of the world is a very slow and inconvenient process.
-Current land registration & verification systems include an increasing number of fraud cases and loss of paperwork and court cases due to thousands of land records to maintain.
-The intuition behind building this was to make the process of land registration resilient and decreases the cases of fraud in the process.
-Using the system, validation of the lands is also possible as immutable transactions are being stored in the public ledger.
-So the Land Registration system using blockchain is a distributed system that will store all the transactions made during the process of land buying.
-This will also be helpful for buyers, sellers and government registrars to transfer the land ownership from seller to new buyer as well as it will accelerate the process of registration.

-#Tech Stack Used:
-#Frontend:
-* Javascript
-* React Framework
-* CSS
-* Metamask Chrome Extension

-#Backend:
-* Ethereum Blockchain (Truffle Suite)
-* Solidity
-* Ganache
-#Application features:
-Registration Page: Seller & Buyer can register for an account on the application.
-Land Inspector Dashboard: Land Inspector works as the admin and is already registered.
-He can then verify the Sellers, Buyers and approve Land Transfer Process.
-User Profile: Seller & Buyer can view their profile via their respective Dashboards.
-Edit Profile: Seller & Buyer can edit their profile.
-Seller Dashboard: A Brief Description of Added Lands and features to Add a new Land and approve a Land request from a Buyer.
-Add Land: Seller can add a land after he/she is verified by the Land Inspector.
-Approve Land Request: Approve a Request by Buyer to Buy a Land.
-Buyer Dashboard: A Brief Description of all Lands and features to Request a Land to Land Owner of the particular Land.
-Owned Lands: Details of Lands owned by the Buyer after Buying some lands.
-Make Payment: Complete Payment transfer to Seller after Land Request is approved.
-View Lands: Complete Information of Lands along with its Images and Required Documents.
-Land Ownership Transfer: Transfer of Land Ownership from Seller to Buyer via Land Inspector.
-##Steps to run the application:
-Clone the github repository and cd to the folder
-Open Ganache and keep it running in the Background.
-Make sure you have Metamask Extension in your browser.
-In the root directory run truffle migrate --reset. cd to the client folder and run npm install.
-Run npm start.
+🚀 Project Highlight: Land Registration System with Blockchain 🌐

+I’m thrilled to share a project I’ve been working on - a Land Registration System that leverages Blockchain Technology to revolutionize the land registry process!

+🏡 Problem Statement: Land registration in many regions is slow, prone to fraud, and susceptible to the loss of paperwork.
+The current system can be inconvenient and insecure, leading to fraudulent claims and inefficiency.

+🛠 Solution: We developed a Land Registration System using Blockchain to create a decentralized, tamper-proof ledger for land transactions.
+The immutable nature of blockchain ensures secure storage of land records, decreasing the chances of fraud and enhancing transparency in the registration process.

+🔗 How it Works:

+Buyers, Sellers, and Land Inspectors can securely transfer land ownership and verify land details.
+The blockchain ledger ensures that all transactions are recorded permanently, enhancing trust and security in the system.
+💻 Tech Stack: Frontend:

+JavaScript, ReactJS, CSS
+Metamask Chrome Extension for secure blockchain transactions
+Backend:

+Ethereum Blockchain (Truffle Suite)
+Solidity for smart contracts
+Ganache for local blockchain simulation
+📋 Key Features:

+Registration & User Profiles: Buyers & Sellers can register, and their profiles can be managed easily.
+Land Inspector Dashboard: Works as an admin, verifying users and approving land transfers.
+Land Management: Sellers can add land, approve buyer requests, and buyers can view and request land ownership.
+Ownership Transfer: Automated land ownership transfer via smart contracts after all approvals are complete.
+Payment Integration: Secure payment system to finalize land transactions.
+🚀 Steps to Run the Project:

+Clone the GitHub repository:
+Launch Ganache and ensure Metamask is installed.
+Run truffle migrate --reset to deploy smart contracts.
+Navigate to the client folder and run npm install.
+Start the application with npm start.